 In Part 1 of this series, we discussed how some professional adult guardians have used their powers to abuse the seniors placed under their care.
 Here, we’ll discuss how seniors can use estate planning to avoid the potential abuse and other negative consequences of court-ordered guardianship.
 As our senior population continues to expand, an increasing number of elder abuse cases involving professional guardians have made headlines.
 The New Yorker exposed one of the most shocking accounts of elder abuse by professional guardians, which took place in Nevada and saw more than 150 seniors swindled out of their life savings by a corrupt Las Vegas guardianship agency.
 The Las Vegas case and others like it have shed light on a disturbing new phenomenon—individuals who seek guardianship to take control of the lives of vulnerable…Read More

 Medicaid is the government’s long-term care insurance for seniors and the disabled.
 There are income and asset eligibility requirements that must be met in order to qualify.
 One big issue is the transfer of assets.
 In order to be eligible for Medicaid, you cannot have recently transferred assets.
 Congress does not want you to move into a nursing home on Monday, give all your money to your children (or whomever) on Tuesday, and qualify for Medicaid on Wednesday.
 So it has imposed a penalty on people who transfer assets without receiving fair value in return.
 This penalty is a period of time during which the person transferring the assets will be ineligible for Medicaid.
-The penalty period is determined by dividing the amount transferred by what Medicaid determines to be the average…Read More
+The penalty period is determined by dividing the amount transferred by what Medicaid determines to be the average private…Read More

 Whether it’s called “The Great Wealth Transfer,” “The Silver Tsunami,” or some other catchy-sounding name, it’s a fact that a tremendous amount of wealth will pass from aging Baby Boomers to younger generations in the next few decades.
 In fact, it’s said to be the largest transfer of inter-generational wealth in history.
 Because no one knows exactly how long Boomers will live or how much money they’ll spend before they pass on, it’s impossible to accurately predict just how much wealth will be transferred.
 But studies suggest it’s somewhere between $30 and $50 trillion.
 Yes, that’s “trillion” with a “T.” A Blessing Or A Curse?
 And while most are talking about the benefits this asset transfer might have for younger generations and the economy, few are talking about its potential negative ramifications.
 Yet…Read More